catseye/Wanda/README.md

     ===> 120 $

-This is because the string is searched left-to-right for the first match, and if the string contains `0 fact`, this will always match `0 fact` before we're even in a position to check the parts of the string to the right of the `0` for the pattern `fact`.
+This is because the string is searched left-to-right for the first match, and if the string contains `0 fact`, this will always match a pattern of `0 fact` before we're even in a position to check the parts of the string to the right of the `0` that would match the pattern `fact`.

 Computational class
 -------------------